 How to Build a Small Business Marketing Strategy?

 There’s no secret sauce to developing a small business marketing strategy.
-However, the below strategies can help small businesses earn high ROI.
+However, the below strategies can help small businesses earn high ROI, and even get some valuable time back.

 While the combination might be trial and error, dedicating time and budget to your marketing will pay off in sales and brand reputation.